wontothree/wontothree.github.io/_posts/electricalengineering/electroniccircuit/2024-03-29-operational-amplifiers.md

 There are two basic circuit configurations employing an op amp and two resistors : the inverting configuration and the noninverting configuration.

+Negative feedback

+Positive feedback

 ### 2.1 The Closed-Loop Gain

+- Virtual short circuit : whatever voltage is at 2 will automatically appear at 1 because of the infinite gain

 ### 2.2 Effect of Finite Open-Loop Gain